 Although Ferri & Maber's results are suggestive, only a literature, not any single empirical paper, can securely ground a conclusion about the positive effects of the DRR regime.
 Among the elements in their work that counsel against over-enthusiasm on its finding of firms' greater responsiveness to pay-for-performance demands are factors that suggest the possibility of efficiency losses.
 For example, the demonstrated increased pay-performance sensitivity is generally with respect to losses, not gains (although they test both).
 In other words, after the DRR regime, pay is more likely to go down if performance declines, but there is no evidence of the reverse.
 This, of course, is consistent with avoiding pay for failure, certainly a major theme, if not the preoccupation, of the reform impulse behind the DRR.
 Similarly, the performance indicator that is associated with greater sensitivity is return on assets (ROA), an accounting measure, rather than stock price performance.
 Putting aside the matter of shareholder preference, stock prices measure expectations of future earnings, which relate to new investment.
-Possible message of the new regime: "Don't overcompensate the 'failed' CEO; focus on today's safely began with the Greenbury best practice guidelines in this area, which had reduced the typical three year managerial term to one year by 2002.
+Possible began with the Greenbury best practice guidelines in this area, which had reduced the typical three year managerial term to one year by 2002.
+Further impetus in this direction was provided by a report of the Company Law Review Steering Group, see note 36 supra, suggesting standard one year terms.
 See Steve Thompson, The Impact of Corporate Governance Reforms on the Remuneration of Executives in the UK, 13 CORP.
-GOV. 19, 22, 23 (2005) (suggesting that investors pushed to limit contract terms to one year, which generally produced relatively small savings, because shorter terms "facilitate[ed] the ousting of under-performing executives").
+GoV. 19, 22, 23 (2005) (suggesting that investors pushed to limit contract terms to one year, which generally produced relatively small savings, because shorter terms "facilitate[ed] the ousting of under-performing executives").